Contests and Scholarships

 In 1946, Key Club International formally named Lieutenant Alexander R. Nininger, Jr., as the ideal Key Club member.
 At the same time, the Sandy Nininger Medal was adopted.
 This gold medal, with Sandy’s likeness superimposed upon it, is now given to the high school graduate who most exemplifies the tradition begun by Sandy Nininger.
 Since 1946, several thousand Sandy Nininger Medals have been presented by Key Clubs and Key Club Districts to outstanding students who have given of themselves “above and beyond the call of duty.”

-Option 1: Mail this form with materials, postmarked no later than March 15, 2023, to:
+Option 1: Mail a signed entry form with materials, postmarked no later than March 17, 2023, to:

 Mr. Will Bradford, District Administrator